Shine Muscat: Shape of an ear (e.g. sprout)

 For the production of relatively large grains and bunches, shape the flower ear to 3.5 to 4 cm, adjust the axis to 9.5 to 10 cm at about 15 days after full bloom, and place 4 to 5 seeds on the upper stalk and 2 to 3 seeds on the middle to lower stalk to make a cluster of 45 to 50 seeds.

 Treatment with plant hormone

 The method of producing seedless or large fruits using gibberellin, a type of plant growth hormone, was developed in Japan.
 This method has been adapted to Shine Muscat as well as many other grapes for table grapes.
-It is important to note that the timing and concentration of the treatment is strictly regulated by the type of grape.
+The timing and concentration of the treatment is strictly regulated by the type of grape.
 Many of these methods have been patented.

 This process makes the skin thin and the fruit edible as is.

 This grape belongs to a diploid European variety.
 The following treatments are specific to this variety.
 The objective is to achieve seedlessness and granule enlargement, and the number of treatments can be either one or two, depending on the purpose.

 In addition to gibberellin, there is a way to use a combination of forchlorfenuron; see the instructions for the commercial chemical for details.